XanderD99/strapi-prometheus/README.md

 ## 👮‍♀️ Security

 By default no one can access the `/api/metrics` url.
-You can give access to authenticated users or to the public from the user-permission roles, another option is creating a api key.
+You can give access by creating an api token (users-permissions plugin not supported).
 Making this public is not recommended as a lot of data is shown.

 Use at own risk.